Project 571: History of the plot

+Lin's subordinates planned to assassinate Mao by sabotaging his train before he returned to Beijing, but Mao, after leaving Hangzhou unexpectedly changed his route on September 11, only stopping briefly in Shanghai (where he had intended to spend a couple of days there) to meet General Xu Shiyou and returning straight to Beijing without stopping, before any plans could realistically be implemented.
+The reasons differ among historians on how Mao avoided the alleged coup; with either the conspirators were insufficiently determined to kill Mao, or strikingly incompetent, or that Mao was paranoid or had perhaps been forewarned.
+The Chairman had received word on September 8 of unusual activity at the PLA Air Force headquarters when Lin went to Beijing to finalize his plans with his conspirators and Mao's security was reinforced.
+By failing to assassinate Mao, the coup attempt associated with Project 571 failed.

-After realizing that their coup attempt had failed, Lin's party first considered fleeing south to their power base in Guangzhou, where they would establish an alternative power base and cooperate with the Soviet Union to attack armed forces loyal to Mao.
-After hearing that Prime Minister Zhou Enlai was investigating the incident, they abandoned this plan as impractical, and decided to flee to the Soviet Union instead.
+After realizing that their coup attempt had failed, Lin's party first considered fleeing south to their power base in Guangzhou, where they would establish an alternative power base and cooperate with the Soviet Union to attack the armed forces still loyal to Mao.
+After hearing that Premier Zhou Enlai was investigating the incident, they abandoned this plan as impractical, and decided to flee to the Soviet Union instead.
 In the early morning of September 13, Lin Biao, Ye Qun, Lin Liguo, and most of the other major plotters attempted to flee to the Soviet Union and boarded a prearranged Trident 1-E, (a CAAC B-256) piloted by Pan Jingyin, the deputy commander of the PLAAF 34th division.
-But the plane crashed near Öndörkhaan in Mongolia on September 13, 1971.
+The plane crashed near Öndörkhaan in Mongolia on September 13, 1971.
 Everyone on board, eight men and one woman, were killed.
+Lin's other co-conspirators Zhou Yuchi, Yu Xinye and Li Weixin tried to escape by helicopter but was foiled by the pilot and forced to land at the outskirts of Beijing.
+After shooting the pilot dead, in desperation, Zhou Yuchi and Yu Xinye committed suicide while Li Weixin was arrested by the PLA forces tasked in hunting them down.

 After September 12, a massive purge of the armed forces took place.
 All military officials identified as being close to Lin or his family (most of China's high military command) were purged within weeks of Lin's disappearance.
 Within a month of Lin's disappearance, over 1,000 senior Chinese military officials were purged.
 After he was confident that all of the alleged plotters were either dead or arrested, Mao Zedong had copies of the Project 571 outline widely circulated among cadres in the Chinese Communist Party (relatively senior members only: level 19 and above).
 The official Chinese version of events was drafted by Zhang Chunqiao and his subordinates under Mao's personal supervision.